Encryption in emails: Digital Signatures

 You probably guessed it, since there's a post now.
 But I'll say it anyway - no, it doesn't.
 While you might blow the trumpets and hit the sack for now, you'll eventually come back to ask:

 How does Alice know the mail's from Bob (realBob@xyzmail.com) and not from jealous Eve (trustmeIamBob@xyzmail.com)?

 How does Alice know that Bob's message wasn't altered?
 Her public key is public, remember?
-Eve can't read Bob's message, but can't she replace it with another of his own?
+Eve can't read Bob's message, but can't she replace it with another of her own?